 ---|---|

 Asbestos | Informs tenants about any asbestos hazards related to the property.
-Tenants can take precautions to reduce asbestos hazards by avoiding any disturbance of asbestos fibers. |
+Tenants can reduce asbestos risk by not disturbing asbestos fibers. |

-Bed Bugs | Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately. |
+Bed Bugs | Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the duty to report suspected infestation immediately. |

 Late/Returned Check Fees | Specifies late fees or returned check fees related to the lease.
 Arkansas has no cap on late fees.
-Returned check fees have an initial $30 cap per check; if not paid within 15 days of a written demand, the landlord can then bill for 2x the amount of the check (minimum $50), plus the $30 returned check fee, plus court costs and attorney fees if a lawsuit is required. |
+Returned check fees have an initial $30 cap per check.
+If not paid within 15 days of a written demand, the landlord can then bill for 2x the amount of the check (minimum $50), plus the $30 returned check fee, plus court costs and attorney fees if a lawsuit is required. |

-Mold Disclosure | Informs tenants about actual or suspected mold contamination on the property, along with any remediation efforts, to help limit landlord liability. |
+Mold Disclosure | Informs tenants about actual or suspected mold contamination on the property, along with any treatment efforts, to help limit landlord liability. |

-Move-In Checklist | Takes inventory of existing property damage, when the tenant takes possession of the rental property.
-This enables accurate deductions from the security deposit upon move-out. |
+Move-In Checklist | Takes inventory of existing property damage, when the tenant moves in.
+This allows accurate itemized deductions from a security deposit at the end of the lease. |

 Non-Refundable Fees | Charges not agreed by the tenant in the lease may be refundable upon lease termination.
 For Arkansas landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease. |

-Shared Utilities Arrangements | Discloses how charges are billed to individual tenants, when multiple rental units share a utility meter for the whole building or property.
+Shared Utilities Arrangements | Sets terms for how to divide utility costs up on properties which share a utility meter with other units.
 This ensures tenants receive fair charges and understand what uses contribute to their bill. |

 Smoking | Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants. |